-Sludge collected in the clarifier is transferred to the anaerobic digesters.
-Once digested, the sludge is transferred to the sludge lagoon 1 for further stabilisation.
+Once digested, the wasted sludge is transferred to the sludge lagoon 1 for further stabilisation.
 Supernatant from sludge lagoon 1 overflows into sludge lagoon 2.
 Sludge lagoon 2 supernatant overflows in the sludge lagoon 3.
 Supernatant from sludge lagoon 3 overflows into a collection pit, supernatant in the collection pit is pumped to the balance tank.

 After a stabilisation period of at least two-three months, sludge from sludge lagoon 1 is transferred to the sludge drying area for further drying.
 The sludge drying area is surrounded by a soil embankment to prevent run off entering the drying area.
+There is no dedicated subnatant return associated with the drying area.

-Biosolids are taken to Council's waste facility by Council using suitably equipped trucks.
+Biosolids is excavated using suitable hired equipment and transported to Council's waste facility by Council using suitably equipped trucks.